 - We encourage patrons and staff to minimise car travel, but recognise that driving to the theatre may be the only available option for some.
 We have established a partnership with UK social enterprise Ecologi to offer audience members the option to carbon-offset the impact of their journey, at the point of purchasing a ticket.
 All contributions go directly to Ecologi to support carbon offsetting projects and international tree-planting programmes.
 Read more about this partnership here.
 As of 4 October 2021, CFT audiences have committed to plant over 11,000 trees internationally and offset the equivalent of 391 tonnes of CO2.

 Carbon offsetting is just a small part of what we’re doing, and needs to work alongside other meaningful action to cut our carbon emissions.

 We actively seek to reuse and recycle production materials, and proactively explore lower energy and impact alternatives to all production processes, both onstage and backstage.
 We have adopted LED lighting technologies and exclusively use rechargeable batteries, refillable laundry products and washable cosmetic wipes.

-2021 will see a move to a new local storage facility, increasing our capacity to store and reuse production items.
-A new asset management barcode system will enable hiring of props and costumes more efficiently and on a greater scale.
+In 2021 we moved to a new local storage facility, increasing our capacity to store and reuse production items.
+A new asset management barcode system has enabled hiring of props and costumes more efficiently and on a greater scale.

 A free bicycle hire scheme is offered to visiting artists while resident in Chichester, reducing short-car journeys.

 In 2020, our CFYT production Pinocchio had a set and costumes designed and made entirely from reused and recycled materials, these will be used again for the 2021 production.